atatgroundforcesi/HomeAutomation/README.md

 - Cofig: Configuration Files used for Provioning
 - Post: Post Processing Steps
     - Scripts: Excecute your Own Scripts in this folder

+## How it works

+Load your YAML Configuration in the Machine Folder